-SIPs in Studio Art are usually one unit, typically executed in the senior winter.
-Students should have considerable experience, including at least one intermediate/advanced course in the medium or area of the SIP.
-Sculpture students must take at least two sculpture courses in addition to the required unit (three units total).
-All Studio Art majors must enroll in ARTX490 (Advanced Studio) in the fall before the SIP; this may also be required for non-majors who plan to do studio art SIPs.
-Beyond the production of work, the SIP consists of an oral defense and reflective SIP document (a narrative description of the project from nascent stage to completion with the addition of other support materials and images).
-The student may also have an optional exhibition and public presentation.
+SIPs in Studio Art are usually one unit, typically executed in the winter quarter of senior year.
+The bulk of a Studio Art SIP includes the creation of a significant body of artwork in an area of focus.
+Students should have considerable experience, including at least one intermediate/advanced course, in the medium or area of the SIP.
+Sculpture and ceramics students should take at least three sculpture or ceramics courses, respectively.
+All Studio Art majors are required to enroll in ARTX490 (Advanced Studio) in the fall before the SIP; this may also be required for non-majors who plan to do Studio Art SIPs.
+Beyond the production of work, the SIP consists of a midterm and final defense of the project.
+The SIP document (a reflective narrative description of the project with the addition of supporting research, materials and images) will be due upon completion of the creative work.
+The student will also have the opportunity to have an exhibition and public presentation of their completed project during the spring term.